-Associazione Ensemble Serenissima of Sacile (Pordenone, Italy), in collaboration with Pizzicato Verlag Helvetia Publishing House, announces the ninth edition of the international symphonic composition competition "9th INTERNATIONAL COMPOSITION PRIZE – SEM 2024”.
-The winning composition will be performed by the 28th FVG International Music Meeting Orchestra during the final orchestra concert, which will take place in July 2024 and it will be published by Pizzicato Verlag Helvetia publishing house.
+The Ensemble Serenissima Association of Sacile (Pordenone, Italy), in collaboration with the Pizzicato Verlag Helvetia Publishing House, announces the tenth edition of the international symphonic composition competition «INTERNATIONAL COMPOSITION PRIZE – SEM 2025».
+The awarded composition will be performed by the Orchestra of the XXIX FVG International Music Meeting during the final concert to be held in July 2025 and will be published by the Pizzicato Verlag Helvetia Publishing House.

 Art.1 – COMPETITION ANNOUNCEMENT